BHS-GQ/emnet/README.md

 ![Experimental setup diagram](experimental_setup.png)

-The `caliper` VM runs the benchmarking tool Hyperledger Caliper, which sends transactions over a VPC connection to the `network` VM, which runs the Docker emulated network. [`pumba`](https://github.com/alexei-led/pumba) is used to inject egress packet delay and bandwidth limits on each container.
+The `caliper` VM runs the benchmarking tool Hyperledger Caliper, which sends transactions to the `network` VM, which runs the Docker emulated network. [`pumba`](https://github.com/alexei-led/pumba) is used to inject egress packet delay and bandwidth limits on each container.
 An NGINX load-balancer distributes transactions over the emulated network.

 ## Project Structure